tomdoyoon/tdyk9098/README.md

 I'm excited to explore a vast array of topics and provide data driven insights through statistical analysis and machine learning algorithms.

-I believe there is always room for growth and improvement.
-Data science is a tool that has the opportunity to answer difficult questions and explore complex topics.
-I am always learning and developing new skills with the hope of contributing to answering some of society’s questions.
+Data science is a tool that has the opportunity to answer complex questions and provide actionable insights.
+I am always learning and developing new skills with the hope of contributing exciting interpretations.

 As I progress and complete new personal projects, I will be removing previous projects from my public repository.